 Bologna

-Spaghetti Bolognese anyone?
-Yes as the name may suggest, it originates in Bologna.
-Many other world-famous Italian food is from there as well.
-Take some Parmigiano-Reggiano cheese back with you (yes it also comes from there).
+Spaghetti Bolognese, anyone?
+Yes, as the name may suggest, it originates in Bologna.
+Many other world-famous Italian foods are from there as well.
+Take some Parmigiano-Reggiano cheese back with you (yes, it also comes from there).

-Of course, there’s plenty of things to do in Bologna apart from food, but going there to eat is what I enjoyed as I love Italian food.
+Of course, there are plenty of things to do in Bologna apart from food, but going there to eat is what I enjoyed, as I love Italian food.

 But go for the food, trust me!